ianmorgan/corda-rawupdates-demo/README.md

 83a0aa11-3c79-49be-a2ae-fde9c32a4255,Sent,648d08c8-d686-47a8-8d15-32ac2003f7bd,CD3098948ED067EE405D18C454C4C7368B7742DC878A144CD99D57B38AB7B147
 ```

-This calls the `CreateFooFlow`, which simply issues a new FooState to both parties and runs
+This calls the `CreateFoo` flow, which simply issues a new FooState to both parties and runs
 the normal Finality Flow.
 On both nodes the `FooTrackerService`
-is stated automatically and will record the data it has received via a rawUdates observer to the
+is stated automatically and will record the data it has received via a rawUpdates observer to the
 csv file `foo-data.txt` in the nodes root folder.
 A simple example looks like:

 ```bash